Nunziojh/GPU_Programming-LeNet_Project/report.md

 <div id="Figure 1" align="center">
     <figure>
      <img src="Report_images\LeNet5_Architecture.jpg" width="497" height="152">
-     <figcaption>Figura 1: LeNet-5 Architecture</figcaption>
+     <figcaption>Figure 1: LeNet-5 Architecture</figcaption>
     </figure>
 </div>

 The network consists of 7 layers, including 3 convolutional layers, 2 subsampling layers, and 2 fully connected layers.
 The input image size is of 28x28 readapt at 32x32 for our net.
 The output is a 10-dimensional vector representing the probabilities of the input image belonging to each of the 10 classes.
-The network was trained on the MNIST dataset, which consists of 60,000 training images and 10,000 test images of handwritten digits.
+The network was trained on the MNIST dataset, which consists of 60.000 training images and 10.000 test images of handwritten digits.

 ### Implementation